ASL University ►

 Hello :)

-The sign for snow varies widely by region (and from signer to signer).
+The sign for snow varies quite a bit by region (and from signer to signer).

 I choose to do the "fluttering-fingers side-to-side downward movement" version of SNOW because it is the simplest and most straightforward of the various versions out there.